-17. Related Party Transactions
+18. Related Party Transactions

 From time to time, the Company contracts with the National Rifle Association ("NRA") for some of its promotional and advertising activities.
-The Company paid the NRA \$0.7 million, \$0.8 million and \$8.4 million in 2018, 2017 and 2016, respectively.
-The payments in 2016 primarily related to the 2016 "Ruger \$5 Million Match Campaign" and the 2015-16 "2.5 Million Gun Challenge".
-One of the Company's Directors also serves as a Director on the Board of the NRA.
+The Company paid the NRA \$0.8 million, \$0.7 million and \$0.8 million in 2019, 2018 and 2017, respectively.

 The Company has contracted with Symbolic, Inc. ("Symbolic") to assist in its marketing efforts.
-Payments to Symbolic were insignificant in 2018.
-During the years ended December 31, 2017 and 2016, the Company paid Symbolic \$1.4 million and \$1.9 million, respectively, which amounts included \$0.9 million and \$0.9 million, respectively, for the reimbursement of expenses paid by Symbolic on the Company's behalf.
+Payments to Symbolic were insignificant in 2019 and 2018.
+During the year ended December 31, 2017, the Company paid Symbolic \$1.4 million, which amount included \$0.9 million for the reimbursement of expenses paid by Symbolic on the Company's behalf.
 Symbolic's principal and founder has been the Company's Vice President of Marketing since June 2017 and remains a partner of Symbolic.

-18. Contingent Liabilities
+19. Contingent Liabilities

-As of December 31, 2018, the Company was a defendant in five (5) lawsuits and is aware of certain other such claims.
-The lawsuits fall into three categories: traditional product liability litigation, non-product litigation, and municipal litigation, discussed in turn below.
+As of December 31, 2019, the Company was a defendant in five (5) lawsuits and is aware of certain other such claims.
+The lawsuits fall into three categories: traditional product liability litigation, non-product litigation, and municipal litigation.
+Each is discussed in turn below.